-Deyton has accumulated 30 years of experience at executive levels in the non-profit sector, including as CEO of the American Red Cross of Massachusetts Bay.
-She has provided consultancies and spoken widely in the areas of nonprofit management, gender dynamics and leaders, and has served on numerous boards of directors and public commissions.
+She has over 30 years of experience at executive levels in the nonprofit sector, including as CEO of the American Red Cross of Massachusetts Bay.
+She has consulted and spoken widely in the areas on nonprofit management and gender dynamics and leaders, and she has served on numerous boards of directors and public commissions.

-FACILITATOR

-Rangita de Silva de Alwis
+FACILITATOR Rangita de Silva de Alwis